The Customer Representative (A Preferred Product Owner Stance)

 10. “Simplicity — the art of maximizing the amount of work not done — is essential.” → In order to maximize the amount of work not done, and to try to keep the product as ‘simple’ as possible, or better said; stick to the core of the product and it’s customers needs; we would need to have a really clear understanding of what it is that our customers are trying to achieve, who they are, what their needs are, etc. right?

 Looking at other sources, such as the book The Professional Product Owner or the contents of a Professional Scrum Product Owner training, Product Owners do have a great deal to do with understanding customer needs and representing customer and stakeholder interests.
 In addition to these sources, looking at some of the most successful Scrum Teams we have worked with, their Product Owners had a very good understanding of customer needs, desires, values and goals, which they shared often with the teams and stakeholders in order to increase customer focus and understanding.

-From both a Product Management, Agile and a Professional Scrum perspective, we can only say that taking the Customer Representative stance regularly is key to being a successful Product Owner.
-The Product Owner is responsible for maximizing the value of the product after all and you maximize this value for customer and users right?
+From both a Product Management, Agile, and a Professional Scrum perspective, we can only say that taking the Customer Representative stance regularly is key to being a successful Product Owner.
+The Product Owner is responsible for maximizing the value of the product after all and you maximize this value for customers and users, right?